sfbrigade/datasci-sba/onboarding/development_environment.md

 See https://github.com/sfbrigade/datasci-sba/blob/master/notebooks/query_sql_template.ipynb as an example to query tables in the database

 # Installing Postgres locally

+## For Mac
 This is technically optional, but it's nice to have a local instance of Postgres running.
 The easiest way to do this is: https://postgresapp.com/ (This will only work for Mac)

+If you have a mac you can also install Postgres via HomeBrew: https://brew.sh/

+`brew install postgres`

+## For PC